This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 If you are propagating a shoot, the transparency will make it easier to monitor progress without disturbing the emerging roots.

-While I compare the soil needed by your RT with that preferred by orchids, the comparison ends there.
+While I compare the soil your RT needs with that preferred by orchids, the comparison ends there.
 The Rhaphidophora Tetrasperma is a hardy fighter, eager to grow and overcome any odds.
 Let’s see what else it needs to flourish.

 Positioning your mini monstera